Environmental Policy of EnBW

 Performance indicator

-SO₂-intensity in mg/kWh 0The figures for the previous year have been restated.0The calculation for this performance indicator does not include nuclear generation and the share of positive redispatch that cannot be controlled by EnBW.
-In 2024, this performance indicator includes generation volumes of 23,307 GWh (previous year: 23,229 GWh).
-The amount of CO₂ emissions from controllable electricity generation included in the performance indicator is 6,338 thousand t (previous year: 7,407 thousand t).
-The CO₂ intensity including nuclear generation for the reporting year also was 272 g/kWh (previous year: 300 g/kWh).0Base year 2018
+SO₂-intensity in mg/kWh 0The calculation for this performance indicator includes the generation from fossil and renewable sources.
+It does not include the share of positive redispatch that cannot be controlled by EnBW.
+In 2025, this performance indicator includes generation volumes of 25,665 GWh (previous year: 23,307 GWh).

 2024